Indivd Insights

 Zone-level product-market fit

-Whether individual zones are serving the audience they are designed for, or have drifted from their intended commercial purpose
+Whether each zone is serving the audience it was designed for, or has drifted from its commercial purpose

 The most important methodological principle in this framework is one that distinguishes it from most retail analytics implementations: the ideal customer profile must be treated as a hypothesis, not a fact.

-In B2B marketing — where ICP thinking originated — the concept is well established: you define the characteristics of your most valuable customer, build strategy around attracting them, and then validate the definition against commercial outcomes.
+In B2B sales, where ICP thinking originated as a practitioner framework for identifying high-value accounts, the concept is well established.
+You define the characteristics of your most valuable customer, build strategy around attracting them, and then validate the definition against commercial outcomes.
 If high-ICP accounts do not convert at higher rates than others, the definition needs updating.
 The ICP is a living document, not a brand manifesto.

 THE VALIDATION LOOP

-ICP share at entry → ICP share at zone level → Cross conversion to tills.
+ICP share at entry leads to ICP share at zone level, which leads to cross conversion to tills.
 If all three align, the store is attracting and converting the right visitors.
 If ICP share is high at entry but low at tills, execution is failing strategy.
 If ICP share is high in zones but fails to predict tills conversion, the ICP definition requires review.

 What this means for how retailers operate

 The three-layer framework is not primarily a reporting exercise.
 It is an operational system.
-Each layer generates a specific type of action.
+Each layer generates a specific type of action, and each operates on a different time horizon.

 Traffic quality metrics drive display window and entrance zone decisions.
 If drop-in rate is high but the ICP share of entrants is low, the window is attracting the wrong audience.
-The visual merchandising brief needs to change — not to maximize entry volume, but to attract the right entrant profile.
+The visual merchandising brief needs to change, not to maximize entry volume, but to attract the right entrant profile.
+Qualified Reach Rate is the single number that tells you whether those decisions are working: a window intervention that improves drop-in rate without improving Qualified Reach Rate has not improved commercial performance.

 Zone-level conversion metrics drive daily floor decisions.
 Which zones are underperforming on cross conversion relative to their ICP share?
 Where should staffing be increased or reduced?
 Which product placements are engaging high-ICP visitors without driving them to tills?
 These are decisions that can be made every morning based on the previous day's data.